GeorgeGkas/MVC-Blog/README.md

 **MVC  (Model - View - Controller)** is a software architectural pattern for implementing user interfaces on computers.
 As someone gets deep in web (or software)  development, he/she should understand the principles that come from MVC.

-This project uses the above idea.
-With that in mind, I created a simple blog style personal website, mainly for study purposes and better understanding of modern web development.
+This blog app is based on the above pattern.

 ## Technical details